Alvin Kass: Chaplaincy

 Kass was a chaplain for the United States Air Force and became the rabbi of Astoria Center of Israel, a small congregation in Astoria, Queens, New York in 1964.
 He led the Queens congregation until 1978, when he moved to the East Midwood Jewish Center, one of New York City's largest Conservative Jewish synagogues, in Brooklyn.

-In December 1966, four years after he became a rabbi, Kass was appointed a chaplain for the New York City Police Department (NYPD) at the age of 30 by Police Chief Howard R. Leary, joining five other Christian chaplains.
+In December 1966, four years after he became a rabbi, Kass was appointed a chaplain for the New York City Police Department (NYPD) at the age of 31 by Police Chief Howard R. Leary, to work alongside the department's five Christian chaplains.
 He was the youngest chaplain in the department's history.
 He was inspired to work for the city after the election of John Lindsay in 1965.
-He later discovered that he had been one of more than 30 rabbis interviewed to fill the vacant position of NYPD chaplain and said that he gotten the job based on his experience with the Air Force and after telling the NYPD brass that as chaplain he would have to be sure to answer to a higher authority, by which he was clear to mean the "Almighty Commissioner".
+He later discovered that he had been one of more than 30 rabbis interviewed to fill the vacant position of NYPD chaplain, and said that he had gotten the job based on his experience with the Air Force and after telling the NYPD brass that as chaplain he would have to be sure to answer to a higher authority, by which he made clear he meant the "Almighty Commissioner".
 Chief of Detectives Albert Seedman thought that the fact that the rabbi had brought handball gear with him to the interview showed that he would be a good match for the department.

 In 1978, he persuaded a man not to jump from the World Trade Center.
 He helped negotiate the end to a 1984 hostage crisis in the Diamond District by buying two pastrami sandwiches from the Carnegie Deli that he traded for the gunman's pistol.
-In a 1996 interview, Kass cited his success in getting Sabbath observant NYPD officers the opportunity to take off on Saturdays, noting that police officers in Jerusalem don't get the same benefit.
+In a 1996 interview, Kass cited his success in getting Sabbath observant NYPD officers the opportunity to take Saturdays off, noting that police officers in Jerusalem don't get the same benefit.

 In 2002, he became the chief chaplain of the New York City Police Department.
 On December 16, 2016, the NYPD held a ceremony marking Kass's 50 years of service.
 He was awarded a third gold star, becoming the first three-star chaplain in the history of New York City.
 At the time of his death in 2025, Kass was the longest-serving chaplain in NYPD history.

 Personal life and death

 In 1963, he married Miryom Sue Arnold of St. Paul, Minnesota, who worked as a teacher.
 Together they had three children.
 Miryom died in 2017.

-He died on October 29, 2025, at the age of 89, at a hospital in Manhattan.
+Kass died on October 29, 2025, at the age of 89, at a hospital in Manhattan.
 He was buried at Cedar Park Cemetery in Paramus, New Jersey.